BPM-Research-Group/Ebi/README.md

 1. Install extension 'rust-analyzer' in Visual Studio Code
     - https://code.visualstudio.com/docs/languages/rust

-1. Go to the project at https://github.com/BPM-Research-Group/Ebi choose "Clone" and "Visual Studio Code (SSH)", and clone it in your favourite editor.
+1. Go to the project at https://github.com/BPM-Research-Group/Ebi choose "Clone" and "Visual Studio Code (SSH)", and clone it in Visual Studio Code.